 Welcome to Turso SQL shell!

-Type ".quit" to exit the shell, ".tables" to list all tables, and ".schema" to show table schemas.
+Type ".quit" to exit the shell and ".help" to list all available commands.

 See that the shell is working with a simple "hello world" SQL statement: